C++/Qt Desktop App · Free & Open Source

-AlgoTrack desktop dashboard showing coding problem statistics and progress insights.
+AlgoTrack desktop dashboard showing coding problems with statistics, search, and details panel.

 Features

-AlgoTrack is built around the information competitive programmers and interview candidates actually review later: what happened, why it happened, and what to do next.
+Built around the information competitive programmers actually review later: what happened, why it happened, and what to do next.

 01